Sleigh Ride

 "Sleigh Ride" is a light orchestra standard composed by Leroy Anderson.
-The composer had formed the original idea for the piece during a heat wave in July 1946, and he finished the work in February 1948.
-The original recordings were instrumental versions.
-The lyrics, about riding in a sleigh and other fun wintertime activities, were written by Mitchell Parish in 1950.
-Anderson also made arrangements for wind band and piano.
+He formed the idea for the piece during a heat wave in July 1946, and finished it in February 1948.
+Its first performance was by the Boston Pops Orchestra, with Arthur Fiedler conducting, on May 4, 1948.
+Anderson also made additional parts and arrangements for wind band and piano.

-The orchestral version was first recorded in 1949 by Arthur Fiedler and the Boston Pops Orchestra.
-"Sleigh Ride" was a hit record on RCA Victor Red Seal, and has become one of the orchestra's signature songs.
-The 45 rpm version was originally issued on red vinyl.
-The Pops have also recorded the song with John Williams, their conductor from 1979 to 1995, and Keith Lockhart, their current conductor.
+The original recordings were instrumental versions: it was first recorded in 1949 by Fiedler and the Boston Pops.
+As a 45 rpm version issued on red vinyl, "Sleigh Ride" was a hit record on RCA Victor Red Seal and has become one of the orchestra's best-known works.
+The Pops have recorded the piece numerous times, with Fiedler as well as John Williams, their conductor from 1979 to 1995, and Keith Lockhart, their current conductor.

+The lyrics, about riding in a sleigh and other wintertime activities, were written by Mitchell Parish in 1950.

 The Ronettes recorded a cover of "Sleigh Ride" in 1963 for Phil Spector's A Christmas Gift for You, which was commercially successful in the United States and featured in various media.
+The song has since been associated with the Christmas and holiday season.